-WNOU - WQA will be assisting the USEPA and DTSC in developing a long-term plan to guarantee the continued operation of the WNOU remedy and to ensure that the remedy is performing as required by the WNOU ROD.
+WNOU - WQA will continue to assist the DTSC in its oversight of the WNOU remedy to guarantee the continued operation and to ensure that the remedy is performing as required by the WNOU IROD.

 Non-Operable Unit Projects - The City of La Verne will continue to operate its 2,575 gpm nitrate and VOC treatment facility.